furystack/furystack/README.md

 ### @furystack/inject

 Inject is a DI / IOC utility that allows you to handle your dependencies easily.
 In short terms - Just mark your services as `Injectable()` and use `injector.getInstance(...)` to retrieve them.
+An injector can be extended with _extension methods_, so you can configure your whole app in one place in a type safe way.

+### @furystack/onboard

+Onboard is a CLI utility to create local development environments in minutes.
+You can create a json manifest with a steps of cloning your services, installing dependencies, building, etc... and exec them easily - even parallelly.
+You can share your config from a web service (e.g. in a gist) and install an enviromnent on the fly.